Best 10 AI SOC Platforms For Business (2026)

 • Gemini powers natural language search, case summaries, and playbook creation across the platform

-• SOAR layer connects over 300 tools, supporting complex multi-vendor response workflows
+• SOAR layer connects over 300 tools for complex multi-vendor response workflows

 • Automatic entity stitching and alert graphing accelerate investigation without manual correlation